Nivedita Menon

-Nivedita Menon (1960, Poona/Pune) is a writer and a professor of political thought at Jawaharlal Nehru University, Delhi.
+Nivedita Menon (born 1960) is a writer and a professor of political thought at Jawaharlal Nehru University, Delhi.
 She previously taught at Lady Shri Ram College and the Department of Political Science at Delhi University.

 Scholarly career

 Menon is a feminist scholar who has taught at the International Studies School of Jawaharlal Nehru University (JNU) in Delhi since 2009.
+She superannuated in November 2025.
 Before moving to JNU she was a teacher at Lady Shri Ram College for 15 years, and the political science department at Delhi University for seven years.
 Menon says that the Indian feminist movement she was exposed to in college, as well as the writings of global feminists, helped her evolve a better consciousness with respect to issues of sexuality and politics.
 She was greatly influenced by the work of global feminists like Betty Friednan, Germaine Greer and Gloria Steinem.

 Menon has written or edited several books about feminism and politics, including the 2004 volume Recovering Subversion: Feminist Politics Beyond the Law.
 She also writes on current issues in the journal Economic and Political Weekly, the online news blog kafila.org, and several newspapers.